ledokku/ledokku/website/docs/uninstall.md

 ---
 id: uninstall
-title: How to uninstall
+title: How to uninstall Ledokku
 ---

-If you want'to uninstall Ledokku there are multiple ways to do it:

-### Uninstall Ledokku and keep dokku running
+# Remove Ledokku

-As Ledokku is a simple dokku app, to uninstall the app itself and all of the associated data, you will need to just run these scripts on your server:
+As Ledokku is a simple dokku app, to uninstall the app itself and delete all of the associated data, run there commands on your server:

 ```sh
 dokku apps:destroy ledokku